HilaryPalmen/HilaryPalmen/README.md

 - 👋 Hi, I’m @HilaryPalmen.
 - Psychology PhD.
 UX Research 30 yrs+.
 New to researching Writting systems, Fonts, Scripts and Type families
-- 👀 Interested in how people decide to choose build and use a typographical hierarchy
+- 👀 Interested in how people decide to choose build and use design systems with re-usable type systems
 - 🌱 Learning fast about how to research Type in a strucutred and useful way
 - 💞️ I’m looking to collaborate on stuff that will help people design, choose and use fonts in ways to enable more inclusive readability